NRCan/geo-deep-learning/dataset/README.md

 | my_dir/my_geoimagery2.tif | my_dir/my_geogt2.gpkg    | tst           | NewBrunswick-23   |
 | ...                       | ...                      | ...           | ...               |

 > The use of aoi id information will be implemented in a near future.
-It will serve, for example, to print a detailed report of sampling, training and evaluation, or for easier debugging.
+It will serve, for example, to print a detailed report of tiling, training and evaluation, or for easier debugging.

 The path to a custom csv must be entered in the [dataset configuration](https://github.com/NRCan/geo-deep-learning/blob/develop/config/dataset/test_ci_segmentation_binary.yaml#L9).
 See the [configuration documentation](config/README.md) for more information.
 Also check the [suggested folder structure](https://github.com/NRCan/geo-deep-learning#folder-structure).

 ## Dataset splits
 Split in csv should be either "trn", "tst" or "inference".
-The validation split is automatically created during sampling.
+The validation split is automatically created during tiling.
 It's proportion is set by the [dataset config](https://github.com/NRCan/geo-deep-learning/blob/develop/config/dataset/test_ci_segmentation_binary.yaml#L8).

 ## Raster and vector file compatibility
 Rasters to be used must be in a format compatible with [rasterio](https://rasterio.readthedocs.io/en/latest/quickstart.html?highlight=supported%20raster%20format#opening-a-dataset-in-reading-mode)/[GDAL](https://gdal.org/drivers/raster/index.html) (ex.: GeoTiff).
 Similarly, labels (aka annotations) for each image must be stored as polygons in a [Geopandas compatible vector file](Rasters to be used must be in a format compatible with [rasterio](https://rasterio.readthedocs.io/en/latest/quickstart.html?highlight=supported%20raster%20format#opening-a-dataset-in-reading-mode)/[GDAL](https://gdal.org/drivers/raster/index.html) (ex.: GeoTiff).
 Similarly, labels (aka annotations) for each image must be stored as polygons in a [Geopandas compatible vector file](https://geopandas.org/en/stable/docs/user_guide/io.html#reading-spatial-data) (ex.: GeoPackage).